 New PPC I applicants will not be entitled to any maintenance payment under the Student Grant Scheme 2016.
 However PPC I applicants who meet the qualifying conditions for the special rate of grant will be eligible to have their post-graduate tuition fees paid up to the maximum fee limit (€6,270).

 A further limited number of students who would previously have qualified under the standard grant thresholds will qualify to have a €2,000 contribution made towards the costs of their fees.
 The new income threshold for this payment and further information about the new grant scheme is also available at the SUSI website.

 A student who already holds a masters degree at level 9 is ineligible is ineligible for funding for the Professional Practice Course unless that masters degree is in law.
 For more information on requirements, visit the SUSI website.

 Grant Scheme Update

 Law Society Bursary Scheme

 The Law Society operates a limited bursary scheme for both the PPC I and PPC II courses.
 Application forms will be available on the registration day for each course.
 Any student who considers that his or her own resources or available family resources are inadequate to fund their study may apply for a bursary.

-Your 2018 PPC II application, together with supporting documentation, must be received no later than 5.00pm on Friday 13 April 2018:
+Your 2018 PPC I application, together with supporting documentation, must be received no later than 5.00pm on Monday 17 September 2018:

 Dublin Solicitors Bar Association (DSBA) Bursary